jedirandy/redux-url/README.md

   creates the middleware
   - arguments
-    * routes (*object*) : URL patterns to be mapped, where values can be:
+    * routes (*object*) : The URL patterns to be mapped, where values can be either of the following:
+      * *string*:

-      * *string*: when matched, an action will be dispatched of which the type is the given string, and the payload has the following shape:
+        when the URL matches the route, an action will be dispatched of which the type is the given string, and the payload has the following shape:

       ```javascript
         {
           type: string,
           payload: {
-            params: object,
+            params: Object,
-            query: object
+            query: Object,
+            path: string
           }
         }
       ```

+      * *function*: (object, object, string) => Action

-      * *function*: a function that takes the matched params and query, returns an action
+        a function that takes the matched `params`, `query` and the original `path`, returns an action

     * history: the history object created from lib [`history`](https://github.com/ReactTraining/history), such as `createBrowserHistory`